 Apart from this, any further details will be presented in the form of 3.1.1, 3.1.2, 3.1.3. etc.

 A typical essay outline template is followed for all types of essays.
-Have a look at the below samples to learn how to write an outline.
+Have a look at the below samples to learn how to write an outline for a perfect essay.

-An argumentative essay presents both sides of arguments.
+An argumentative essay presents both sides of argument.
 However, your side of the argument should be proved by some strong evidence and supporting details.

 It is similar to the argumentative essay.
-Nevertheless, the only difference is that the author has to convince readers about his point of view.
+But the only difference is that the author has to convince readers about his point of view.